src-d/hercules/README.md

 #### Sentiment (positive and negative comments)

 ![Django sentiment](doc/sentiment.png)
-<p align="center">It can be clearly seen that Django comments were positive/optimistic in the beginning, but later became negative/pessimistic.<br><code>hercules --sentiment --pb https://github.com/django/django | python3 labours.py -m sentiment -f pb</code></p>
+<p align="center">It can be clearly seen that Django comments were positive/optimistic in the beginning, but later became negative/pessimistic.<br><code>hercules --sentiment --pb https://github.com/django/django | labours -m sentiment -f pb</code></p>

 We extract new and changed comments from source code on every commit, apply [BiDiSentiment](https://github.com/vmarkovtsev/bidisentiment) general purpose sentiment recurrent neural network and plot the results.
 Requires